-Inside: Music Madness for Hispanic Heritage Month.
+Inside: Hispanic Heritage Month Music Madness.
 A music bracket for Spanish class to mix up the fall and celebrate the diversity of the Spanish-speaking world.

 Six years ago I realized as a Spanish teacher, I need to do a better job using Hispanic Heritage month.
 It is a great time to celebrate the diverse cultures of the Spanish-speaking world.
 I did a post with a lot of ideas for HHM here Lista lunes: Hispanic Heritage Month, but was on maternity leave the entirety of September 15-October 15 when I posted it.

 I also created a popular resource, 1 Song from each Spanish-speaking country.
 It has 22 songs, one for each of the school days from September 15-October 15.
 By request, I created another version with 22 MORE songs in 2017, 1 from each country, version #3 for 2018, 2019 version #4 & the 2020 version #5 & & the NEWEST HHM6 version for 2021!